 There are some drawbacks.
 You cannot do native push notifications.
 You can do web notifications and use SMS notifications.
 In fact I have read some studies that show SMS has 3 times the engagement rates push messages have, so maybe they should be the primary notification channel.

-Even though Apple does not support the web manifest they have always supported web app features and an add to home screen story.
+Even though Apple does not fully support the web manifest they have always supported web app features and an add to home screen story.
 In fact this was the original way Apple recommended apps be created for iPhones.
 That plumbing still works to this day.
 In fact I have been using it to create an add to home screen experience for over 7 years now.

 PWAs on iOS Work Great and in Browsers Without Service Workers

 Progressive web applications are about delivering great user experiences that progressively utilize platform features as they are supported.
 If you follow web development best practices your web experience delivers impressive KPI values.